 No wait...
 It looks like chess (or checkers or what have you), but it isn't quite the chess we know.
 It could have multiple, circular, or other odd boards.
 It could be that the pieces are sentient.
 It could be something as simple as a different motif for the pieces, or a new unique piece or two.
 But in some way, the characters are playing a different board game.
 The characters may or may not still use terms like "Checkmate".

 From a narrative and world-building standpoint, this strange, alien board game serves to establish the setting as different from our own in a simple way, while maintaining some verisimilitude by showing the characters do, in fact, play board games.
 This may be why layered boards are a common choice, as they are visually distinctive (or were, at some point).
-The game not even be like chess or any other game of ours, because as a visual trope the rules often won't come up anyway.
+The game may not even be much like chess or any other game of ours, but as a visual trope the rules often won't come up anyway.

 Very much present in Real Life — The Wikipedia article on Chess Variants puts the number at over 2000 (and that's only counting published ones), with the amount perhaps unlimited.
 Some of these even enjoy a fair following.
 Since WWI a subgroup, which includes unusual problems as well as non-standard pieces, known as "Fairy Chess" has been popular, engendering multiple international organizations of players and theorists.
 See also this page.